lwfinger/rtl8723au/README.md

 Installing:
 -----------
-Simply run the following commands
+To get this file, you should have done
     git clone https://github.com/lwfinger/rtl8723au.git

+To install, you need to run the following commands

     cd rtl8723au/
     make
     sudo make install